gabelluardo/gabelluardo.github.io/content/example/good_first_post.md

 +++
-title="This is a good first post" date=2019-08-23 draft=true
+title="This is a good first post" date=2019-08-23

 [taxonomies]
 tags=["hello", "blog", "first"]
 +++

 So i went there and did all that but as you know:

-* This point was important
+- This point was important
-* This as well...
+- This as well...
-* And not to mention this one
+- And not to mention this one

 So i did those other things but:

 1. The first thing
 2. And the second thing
 3. But the third was the `best`
    And then the guy said:
    > Man, i'm not gonna be the part of the system

 And showed me this: